 You can also set up alerts with your bank so that you are made aware of a potential overdraft situation when your account balance nears zero.

-You can always reach out to Chase to ask for fees back.
+You can always reach out to Chase customer service to ask for fees back as they typically grant waivers for overdraft charges.
 Be direct and mention which fees you want refunded.
 This tends to speed up the fee refund process as it makes it easier for Chase to process the fees you want refunded.
+Simply asking for refunds (and staying persistent) will also work at most financial institutions including other major banks such as Wells Fargo, Bank of America, Discover, etc.

 Alternatively, we can help negotiate them back on your behalf.